Falklands votes in sovereignty referendum rejected by Argentina

 “This is an attempt to say ‘hang on a minute, there’s another side to the story’.”

-People queued to vote at the town hall in the quiet island capital of Stanley, where referendum posters bearing the slogan “Our Islands, Our Choice” adorned front windows.
-The post office produced a line of official stamps to mark the occasion.
+In the low-key capital of Stanley, referendum posters bearing the Falklands flag and the slogan “Our Islands, Our Choice” adorn front windows.
+The post office has produced a line of official stamps to mark the occasion.

-In distant islands and far-flung sheep farms, ballot papers were being flown and driven in by mobile polling stations.

-“For me, this referendum is extremely important because I have no wish to be part of Argentina,” said Rob McGill, 67, who runs a guesthouse in isolated Carcass Island and voted by post.

 Some islanders are the descendants of British settlers who arrived eight or nine generations ago and the Falklands retain an unmistakably British character despite a sizeable community of immigrants from Chile and Saint Helena.

-Residents say fiery remarks by Argentine President Cristina Fernandez and her foreign minister, Hector Timerman, have galvanized patriotic sentiment on the islands, which lie nearly 8,000 miles from London and just a 75-minute flight away from southern Argentina.
+Residents say fiery remarks by Argentine President Cristina Fernandez and her foreign minister, Hector Timerman, have fueled patriotic sentiment on the islands, which lie nearly 8,000 miles (12,700 km) from London and just a 75-minute flight away from southern Argentina.

 London says it will only agree to negotiations if the islanders want them, which they show no sign of doing.